September 26, 2024

 So in an effort to cut through all this noise, we thought it’d be helpful to share Youda’s perspective on culture in growing hospitality businesses, why it matters and how you can get it right.

-So let’s start by trying to precise about what we’re talking about…
+So let’s start by trying to be precise about what we’re talking about…

 What is culture?